Hyphanet: Distributed storage and caching of data

-Like Winny, Share and Perfect Dark, Freenet not only transmits data between nodes but actually stores them, working as a huge distributed cache.
+Like Winny, Share and Perfect Dark, Hyphanet not only transmits data between nodes but actually stores them, working as a huge distributed cache.
 To achieve this, each node allocates some amount of disk space to store data; this is configurable by the node operator, but is typically several GB (or more).

-Files on Freenet are typically split into multiple small blocks, with duplicate blocks created to provide redundancy.
+Files on Hyphanet are typically split into multiple small blocks, with duplicate blocks created to provide redundancy.
 Each block is handled independently, meaning that a single file may have parts stored on many different nodes.

-Information flow in Freenet is different from networks like eMule or BitTorrent; in Freenet:
+Information flow in Hyphanet is different from networks like eMule or BitTorrent; in Freenet: